-Our senior leadership team monitors and reviews gender and ethnic diversity across our organization on a monthly, quarterly and annual basis.
-The Compensation Committee receives similar reports regularly, and the entire Board of Directors is updated on an annual basis.
+Our senior leadership team monitors and reviews information regarding our gender and ethnic diversity profile periodically over the course of the year.
+The Compensation Committee receives similar reports periodically, and the entire Board of Directors is updated on an annual basis.
 In relation to director onboarding, our Corporate Governance Guidelines require that Board candidates bring diversified attributes to the Board, which encompass gender, race, ethnicity, geography, professional experience, national origin, sexual orientation, life experience, skills and tenure, among others.
-In the summer of 2021, our Nominating and Corporate Governance Charter was updated to emphasize the benefits of diversity and it currently requires that every slate of directors to be considered must include at least one woman and at least one underrepresented minority.
+In addition to having diversity highlighted generally as a key criterion for consideration in the selection of new directors, pursuant to its charter, the Nominating and Corporate Governance Committee must include at least one woman and at least one member of an underrepresented minority in every slate of potential nominees.